vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/cross-chain.md

 To avoid state racing, the following rules are introduced:

-- Any resources that are initiated to create by BSC can only be controlled by BSC.
+- Any resources that are initiated to create by BSC can only be controlled by BSC;

-- Any resources that are controlled by BSC can not transfer control rights to Greenfield.
+- Any resources that are controlled by BSC can not transfer control rights to Greenfield;

 - Any resources that are controlled by Greenfield can transfer control rights to BSC.